This post was most recently updated on November 16th, 2018

 4. Harrison Plaza and other areas in Manila used to be cemeteries.

-Thanks to modernization, some sacred burial grounds had to be wiped out to be replaced by commercial buildings.
-Such is the case with an old cemetery located south west of an area once known as Fort San Antonio Abad in Malate, Manila.
+Thanks to modernization, some sacred burial grounds had to be wiped out to give way to commercial buildings.
+Such is the case with an old cemetery located southwest of an area once known as Fort San Antonio Abad in Malate, Manila.
 The area is now occupied by the Harrison Plaza, also known as the country’s first modern mall.

 5. Tomas Claudio Boulevard in Malate was named after the ONLY Filipino casualty of the First World War.